 Dispose of pet waste properly by either collecting the waste and flushing it down the toilet, burying it in the yard about 5 inches deep or putting it in the trash.

 Cars leak oil, fuel, and other toxic chemicals.
 Proper maintenance of internal combustion engines prevents any unwanted fluid leaks.
 Motor oil and other contaminants often wash into storm drains and contaminate local water bodies.
 If you know of current leaks, try to catch them on a cloth or in some sort of container and dipose of the fluid at collection centers.

-Also, brake pads release copper, tires release zinc and other toxic chemicals and washing your car rubs off bits of metal and chemicals, not to mention the harsh soap you may use to wash your car.
-All of these things end up in our gutters and pollute our watersheds.
+Brake pads release copper, tires release zinc and other toxic chemicals, and washing your car rubs off bits of metal and chemicals, not to mention the harsh soap you may use to wash your car.
+All of these things end up in our waterways and pollute our watersheds.
 Here are some things you can do to make your car cleaner:

 - Wash your car on your lawn or use a commercial car wash to minimize dirty soapy water flowing into storm drains (Fact sheets about washing cars)

 - Check vehicles, boats, and other machinery for leaks and make repairs as soon as possible

 - Recycle used oil and other automotive fluids at service facilities

 - Sweep your driveway instead of spraying it down with water